DanielLin94144/DanielLin94144.github.io/_pages/about.md

 Guan-Ting has published 10+ papers at top-tier Speech/NLP conferences (ACL, EMNLP, ICASSP, INTERSPEECH, and IEEE SLT) as the first or co-first author.
 Notably, he won the **Best Paper Award** at IEEE SLT 2022 in Doha, Qatar.
 Additionally, he serves as an official reviewer for multiple top conferences (ICLR, ACL, EMNLP, ICASSP, etc.).

+Guan-Ting has several **industrial research experience**:
+He is currently an Student Researcher @ Google DeepMind (New York) in 2025 Spring.
+He is an incoming Research Scientist Intern @ Meta GenAI (Menlo Park) in 2025 Fall.

-Guan-Ting has several **industrial research experience**.
-In the summer of 2024, he interned with Amazon's AGI-Speech team in Seattle, USA, working on *Align-SLM*, which enhances end-to-end spoken language models with RL.
+Previously, in the summer of 2024, he interned with Amazon's AGI-Speech team in Seattle, USA, working on *Align-SLM*, which enhances end-to-end spoken language models with RL.
 In the summer of 2023, he worked with the Alexa Speech Recognition LM team on *paralinguisic-enhanced LLM* in Seattle, USA.
 In the summer of 2022, he collaborated with Amazon Alexa on Acoustic Event Classification in Cambridge, USA.

-He is an incoming Student Researcher @ Google DeepMind (New York) in 2025 Spring, and an incoming Research Scientist Intern @ Meta GenAI (Menlo Park) in 2025 Fall.

 For more details, please see the **[[CV]](http://DanielLin94144.github.io/files/Guan_Ting_Lin_CV.pdf)**.